ResultadosDigitais/matrix/README.md

 - Open external meeting when the user enter in a room
 - On reload, keep user in the last room
 - Notify when an user enter in a room
+- Identify when user in a video meeting

 Next priority steps:
-- Implement room Design
-- Implement a cool login page
 - Implement socket.io tests
+- Configure code coverage codeclimate
+- Implement call other user to my room

 Next cool steps: